Skip to main content

 IMAGE: NG KAI

-The mandapam, or main hall, is flanked by square columns and extends as a long nave adorned with intricate ceiling paintings.
-Some of these paintings feature the mandala, a ritual symbol symbolising the universe and the state of nirvana.
+The mandapam, or main hall, features square pillars and an elongated nave adorned with intricate ceiling paintings.
+Some of these depict mandalas, sacred symbols representing the universe and enlightenment.

-Within the inner sanctum resides a small statue of Sri Mariamman, typically veiled except during puja (religious services) and specific festivals.
-This statue is the same one that Naraina had initially installed when the temple was founded.
-The central shrine is flanked by two secondary shrines dedicated to Draupadi, a prominent figure in the Hindu epic "Mahabharata", and Rama, the incarnation of the Hindu deity Vishnu.
-Additionally, other deities venerated in Sri Mariamman Temple include Ganesha, the Elephant God, and Aravan, depicted in the form of a severed head, believed to be a sacrificial hero from a significant battle in the "Mahabharata".
+At the heart of the temple lies the inner sanctum, which houses a small statue of Sri Mariamman.
+The figure, first installed by Naraina Pillai, is usually veiled except during puja (religious services) and special festivals.
+The main shrine is flanked by smaller shrines dedicated to Draupadi, a prominent figure in the Hindu epic "Mahabharata", and to Rama, an incarnation of the Hindu diety Vishnu.
+Other deities worshipped here include Ganesha, the Elephant God, and Aravan, represented by a severed head and honoured as a self-sacrificing hero from the "Mahabharata".

 🕖 Opening hours

-Regular visiting hours are 6am-12pm and 6pm-9pm daily.
+Regular visiting hours are 6am to 12pm and 6pm to 9pm daily.

 The doors are studded with small gold bells arranged in a grid; devotees are supposed to ring them as they move through the doors. | IMAGE: NG KAI